club-py/card-randomizer/README.md

 - python3 (https://www.python.org/downloads/)
 - matplotlib (pip install matplotlib)

-you can only use the pip command after python has been installed and added to path (check this option in the installed)
+you can only use the pip command after python has been installed and added to path (check this option in the installer)

 ### i've left extensive comments in main.py as to what things do, but feel free to email me for further questions.